GeroBW/Nexa/prototype/README.md

 yarn dev
 ```

-At this point, you should be able to access the Medusa admin at http://localhost:9000/app with the credentials you just created.
-After logging in, you should go to http://localhost:9000/app/settings/publishable-api-keys, copy the publishable key, and paste it into the `NEXT_PUBLIC_MEDUSA_PUBLISHABLE_KEY` env variable in the `storefront/.env.local` file.
+At this point, you should be able to access the Medusa admin at http://localhost:9000/app with the credentials "admin@medusa.local", "supersecret".
 ### Storefront

 ```bash